What is Single Sign On?

 If the answer is no, you are sent to log in using the chosen SSO solution.
 There will be one or more identity providers available to choose from.

 Select an identity provider and enter your credentials.
 The SSO solution sends your credentials off to the chosen identity provider in an authentication request.

 If the request is successful, the identity provider responds with data translating to your identity.

 The SSO solution sends your identity data to the service provider and returns you to the application or site.
 You should now have access!

 How Invotra deliver SSO

-Our SSO solution is Invotra Auth, which is currently live and set to replace all of our legacy authentication solutions by July 2020.
-Invotra Auth is powered using the Cognito service by Amazon Web Services (AWS), which we combine with a variety of other AWS services to power a unified and available product.
+Our SSO solution is Invotra Auth, which is powered using the Cognito service by Amazon Web Services (AWS), combined with a variety of other AWS services to power a unified and available product.
 The new solution allowed us to introduce optional SMS Multi-factor Authentication which has been a big security win!